juckiz/companies/README.md

 # companies
 Project contains React client and Node (hapi) server.
+## Foreword
+ReactJS was a desired frontend and Node seemed like a logical choice for a server.
+- create-react-app project was used to create apps to have the benefits of a more complex setup.
+For someone new to the technology project configurations can be confusing and ultimately take time from development which is why create-react-app was used.
+- Node with Express was more familiar technology but we went with [hapi]( https://hapijs.com/) framework.
+This project doesn't take full advantage of hapi's potential due to it's small scale.
+E.g. this was not split between several team members.
+  - One could argue Express would have been as good a choice.
+  - Previous experience with Node (Express) however translated directly to hapi.
+- [This useful guide](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/) provided a lot of information how to proceed in very similar environment with React and Node.

+## Dependencies
+NPM (Node) must be installed
+- [Node package manager](https://www.npmjs.com/) does everything needed such as package installation and dependency management

+## Initialization
-- Both projects need to be initialized from package.json by running ```npm install``` in their folders
+- Both projects' dependencies need to be initialized from package.json by running ```npm install``` in their folders.
   - project root for Node
-  - client/ for React
+  - client folder for React
-- This creates node_modules folders according to projects' package.json dependencies.
+- This creates node_modules folders with specified libraries.

-Development environment was largely configured based on https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/ so that development would be more convenient.
+Development environment was configured so you can run server and client with one command, for convenience in development.
+- Run both Node server and React client in project root with ```npm start```
 - This is the same as running
   - ```node server.js``` in project root
   - ```npm start``` in client folder
-- Run both Node server and React client in project root with ```npm start```
 ```
 > company-listing@1.0.0 start C:\Users\juckiz\test_projects\companies
 > concurrently "npm run server" "npm run client"